mlcommons/ck/README.md

-Collective Knowledge Infrastructure and Repository is a tiny Python app without any extra dependencies to:
+Collective Knowledge Infrastructure and Repository is a tiny Python lib and app (without any extra dependencies) to help:

 * preserve, organize, share and reuse your local research artifacts and workflows;
 * quickly prototype research ideas from shared components;
 * reproduce and crowdsource experiments;
 * apply predictive analytics;
-* and enable interactive graphs and articles.
+* enable interactive graphs and articles.

 Our long term goal is to enable truly open, collaborative and reproducible research, experimentation,